Alumni

 BS Environmental Biology, 2019

-Celia is an Environmental Biology (EVB) major at UD, who is also a river steward and a Sustainability Minor!
-Celia worked at a bat conservation organization in Chicago last summer and is currently working on a project related to land conservation and management using GIS as part of our Bill Yeck Park vegetation analysis project.
+Celia was an Environmental Biology (EVB) major at UD, who is also a river steward and a Sustainability Minor!
+Celia worked at a bat conservation organization in Chicago and was involved in a project in the lab related to land conservation and management using GIS as part of our Bill Yeck Park vegetation analysis project.

 Taylor Sparbanie